How To Remove Dead Skin From The Face

 Types Of Exfoliation And How To Use Them

 There are two main types of exfoliation: mechanical and chemical.
-Both types of exfoliation are effective, but you may want to use one or the other, depending on your skin type.
+Both work well, but depending on your skin type, one may be better suited for you.

 Mechanical Exfoliation